-Faculty.
+"The floor of the westerly end of the Hall is elevated two steps above the main floor and will be used by the Faculty.
 At this end appears a fine three-quarter length painting of Mr. Bowne.
 The opposite end is furnished by a large open fireplace of monumental proportions.
-The principal access to the Dining Hall is at its easterly end by a massive stone stairway, with broad treads and low rise, with open work balustrade, with a massive carved newel at its foot.
-The floor of the staircase hall is of quarry tile in color to match the stone work of the stairway.
-The walls of this staircase hall from bottom to top are in several tones of old gold and brown tapestry brick, the patterns to accentuate in a quiet way certain architectural lines in the hall.
-The ceiling of the staircase hall is massively paneled with great wooden beams and trusses in a dignified way, stained a deep brown color, extremely harmonious with the brick work below.
+The principle access to the Dining Hall is at its easterly end by a massive stone stairway, with broad treads and low rise, with open work balustrade, with a massive carved newel at its foot.
+The floor of the staircase hall is of quarry tile in color to match the stonework of the stairway, The walls of this staircase hall from bottom to top are are in several tones of old gold and brown tapestry brick, the patterns to accentuate in a quiet way certain architectural lines of the hall.
+The ceiling of the staircase hall is massively paneled with great wooden beams and trusses in a dignified way, stained a deep brown color, extremely harmonious with the brickwork below.

-"At the westerly end of the building, corresponding in a general way with the staircase hall at the opposite end of the building, is a smaller dining room, 22'-6"x32'-0", with an oriel window on the north side 8' wide by 3' deep.
+"At the westerly end of the building, corresponding in a general way with the staircase hall at the opposite end of the building is a smaller dining room, 22'-6"x32'-0", with an oriel window on the north side 8' wide by 3' deep.
 This room communicates with the main hall through a door in the paneling, so arranged as to be very inconspicuous on the main hall side.
 All the windows in this room have molded stone tracery, the glass being inserted directly into the stone without wooden sash.
-The room is approached by a doorway leading to a stairway directly from a vestibule at the west end of the building, or through the door from main dining hall.
+The room is approached by a doorway leading to a stairway directly from a vestibule at the west end of the building, or through the door from the main dining hall.

-"The kitchen has direct communication with both the main and the smaller, or 'Class Dining Room.'

-"The kitchen is thoroughly modern and completely equipped for service.
+"The kitchen has direct communication with both the main and the smaller, or Class Dining Room.
+The kitchen is thoroughly modern and completely equipped for service.
 The ceiling, where possible, has been made lofty, and at these points high windows have been located, giving unusual light and ventilation.
 The kitchen has a sanitary flooring, with a floor drain, so that the whole may be thoroughly washed, and is as simple and free from any possible means of collecting dust and germs as any model hospital.
 The cooking will all be done by gas.